Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

-Obtaining a refined set of octants can be done independently on each process, so we do not discuss a parallel version.
+\paragraph{Refinement in parallel} Obtaining a refined set of octants can be done independently on each process, in an embarrassingly parallel way.
 However, once the refinement is completed, the 2:1-balance condition must be restored after the refinement.
-In the context of incomplete octrees \cite{saurabh2021scalable}, refinement near the domain boundary can create void descendants, either directly due to subdivision or as an aftereffect of 2:1-balancing.
-Void descendants of boundary-intercepted octants need to be discarded.
+In the context of incomplete octrees \cite{saurabh2021scalable}, refinement near the domain boundaries can create void descendants, either directly or resultant of 2:1 balancing.
+In such cases, void descendants of boundary-intercepted octants need to be discarded.

 \paragraph{Coarsening in serial}